Grow a Beautiful Basketful of

 With fruits ripening from deep gold to reddish-orange -- and all the other stormy sunset colors -- he named it Thunder Mountain.

-Not a huge plant, Thunder Mountain grows on a compact vine and produces bountiful crops of 10-14 oz., big-shouldered, orange-red-gold tomatoes with deep stormy-ocean-blue around the stem and faint yellow streaking here and there.
-As if that were not enough, Thunder Mountain grows easily everywhere,a real work-horse of a plant.
+Thunder Mountain grows on a compact vine and produces bountiful crops of 10-14 oz., big-shouldered, orange-red-gold tomatoes with deep stormy-ocean-blue around the stem and faint yellow streaking here and there.
+As if that were not enough, Thunder Mountain grows easily everywhere, a real work-horse of a plant.

 The finest tasting of the dwarf cherry tomatoes!